Thursday, October 22, 2009

 • Add coconut milk.

-• Blend in batches making sure blender is not more than half full.
+• Blend in batches making sure your blender is not more than half full.
 When it's hot, and the blender is too full, it can erupt and burn you.
 Add salt and pepper to taste.

 Carrots are an excellent source of antioxidants and the richest vegetable source of the pro-vitamin A. Carrots' antioxidant compound, the beta-carotene, helps protect against cardiovascular disease and cancer and also promotes good vision, especially at night.
 Carrots are also rich in vitamin C, vitamin K and potassium.